sefeturan/FinalProjectforOperatingSystemsandHardware/Results/README.md

-Results of Tests and Experiments
+This folder contains output results of all experiments.
+Speed test and fragmentation test results.